- 0601 – SOP – Recruiting

 If this job could talk, what would it say?

 Whether you call it Front Counter Staff, Service Advisor, or Service Writer, this job is a crucial spoke in the automotive shop wheel.
-Cory explains what this job means to him, since he has experience with training front counter workers.
+Cory explains what this job means to him, since he has experience with training his own front counter staff.

-Cory believes that no other position is as integral to an auto repair shop’s income than the Service Advisor.
-You could say that no other auto repair position requires people skills more than a Service Advisor.
+Cory believes that no other position is as integral to an auto repair shop’s income stream than the Service Advisor.
+You could say that no other auto repair position requires people skills more than that of a Service Writer.

 When we explain automotive jobs, we must not leave out the General Service Technician – the heartbeat of your shop!